joaquin-casanova/joaquin-casanova.github.io/content/posts/higher_order_functions.md

 ### Why are importants?
 Well, higher order functions simplify our code and keep it DRY.
 Let's do some examples to demonstrate this.
-In or first example take the following function.

 #### first order function
 Suppose we have the **copyArrayAndAddOne** function that copy and array of integer and add 1 to each element.

 ```shell
 function copyArrayAndAddOne(array) {
     const output = [];